herokumx/demo-kafka-viewtopic/README.markdown

-# heroku-kafka-demo-java
+# Heroku Kafka Topic Viewer App

-A simple heroku app that demonstrates using Kafka in java.
+A simple Heroku java app that demonstrates viewing a Kafka Topic.
 This demo app accepts HTTP POST requests and writes them to a topic, and has a simple page that shows the last 10 messages produced to that topic.
+You can also use my Kafka Demo Producer to crank out tons of messages instead of doing it manually

 You'll need to [provision](#provisioning) the app.

+## Quick Provisioning

+Push this to your new Heroku app that has access to your Kafka cluster on Heroku (Common or Private Space)

+Add a Config Var as follows:

+KAFKA_TOPIC = messages

+Restart the Heroku App and launch

+Type a message in the app form field and see it come back from the Kafka Topic

-## Provisioning
+## Normal Provisioning

 Install the kafka cli plugin: